 Applications will be solicited in May of each year.
 Applicants must have successfully passed their comprehensive exam and currently working on research related to molecular and systems toxicology.
 Students from the Toxicology and Pharmaceutical Sciences PhD programs are eligible.

-“The T32 program has allowed me to present at several different conferences that help me not only improve my communication and presentation of scientific results, but allow me to foster collaborations and networks within and across disciplines.
-I look forward to continue to expand my expertise and network under this award.”
+“The T32 program has allowed me to present my research at several meetings where I have been able to improve my overall communication skills, expand my network and discover new collaborations within and outside the toxicology field.
+I look forward to the continued opportunities to build my network and expertise under this T32 award.”

 Lauren Thompson joined the Pharmaceutical Sciences PhD program in 2018 and chose the lab of Dr. Melanie Joy, PharmD, PhD to complete her doctoral dissertation.
 Lauren’s research interests revolve around increasing the effectiveness and precision of drug therapies at the level of individual patients by applying pharmacokinetic modeling and pharmacogenomic strategies.